 Use the Advising Worksheet to plan out your degree program.

-The Master degree is accredited by the American Library Association (ALA) and the Southern Association of Colleges and Schools (SACS).
+The Master of Science and the Master of Arts degrees are accredited with Continued status by the American Library Association (ALA).
+Florida State University is regionally accredited (a requirement of ALA-accreditation) by the Southern Association of Colleges and Schools (SACS).

 Time to Completion